openstax/openstax-cms/docs/app-design.md

 * The command is run on the first of each month via a cron job

 ### Salesforce
-* Used to pull data from Salesforce
+* Used to pull and update Salesforce data
   * Adopter
   * Faculty status
   * Partners
+  * Partner Review data
   * Schools and mapbox data
+  * Resource Download data
   * Opportunities
-* Used to upload school data to mapbox
 * Uses SimpleSalesforce to connect to Salesforce API
 * Opportunities are used for the renewal form which users are asked to update after a period of time.